Beer4Ever83/ipytv/README.md

 1. a title

-The attributes in point 4 are in the `attribute="value"` format, where _value_ may also contain non-escaped commas (which really complicates the parsing logic).
+The attributes in point 4 are in the `attribute="value"` format, where _value_ may also contain non-escaped commas (and this really complicates the parsing logic).

 It's worth noting that the M3U8 RFC document specifies how